fabioskb/youtube_downloader/README.md

 * **You can download directly through the link or search by name.
 The search returns 20 options that can be downloaded**
 * **Support only for Linux amd64 (for now)**
 * **Option for night mode**
+* **Automatically activated night mode if the time is between 18:00 and 5:00 hours**
 * **Choose between audio or video to download**
 * **Description of each item in the list via ToolTip when selecting with the mouse**
 * **Install all dependencies on the first boot of the application**